-The Business Model Canvas (BMC) was developed by Professor Yves Pigneur and Dr Alexander Osterwalder, which was based on Osterwalder’ PhD thesis (1) is a template used to identify the key components of an Organisation’s business model.
+The Business Model Canvas (BMC), developed by Professor Yves Pigneur and Dr Alexander Osterwalder, which was based on Osterwalder’ PhD thesis (1) is a template used to identify the key components of an Organisation’s business model.

-The BCM is touted as a ‘business on a page’, as it provides on a single page, a conceptual view of the business model components.
+The BMC is touted as a ‘business model on a page’, as it provides on a single page, a conceptual view of the business model components.

-The BCM is best suited for startups or new businesses, or where the Organisation is undecided about its business strategy, and wants to develop one.
+The BMC is best suited for startups or new businesses, or where the Organisation is undecided about its business strategy, and wants to develop one.

-The BCM provides two dimensions, or ‘levels’ when developing the business model – a conceptual level, and a logical level:
+The BMC provides two (2) dimensions, or ‘levels’ when developing the business model – a conceptual level, and a logical level:

-- The BCM has 9 components – components the authors consider ‘conceptually’ necessary as discussed above, that a business should consider in its mission to create value (i.e. create and sell its products and services that customers want or need at a profit – the margin between the revenue received less the cost of goods sold, and the cost to maintain the business, shown across the bottom of the canvas), and
+The BMC maps the nine (9) components that the authors consider conceptually necessary a business should consider in its mission to create value (i.e. create and sell its products and services that customers want or need at a profit – the margin between the revenue received less the cost of goods sold, and the cost to maintain the business, shown across the bottom of the canvas).

-- Given you have identified conceptually each of the above 9 components of the BCM, and therefore your ‘business model’, the next question is ‘how do they ‘logically’ fit together in practice?
-You don’t actually know, not at this point.
-You then need to test this concept (or ‘hypothesis’ as Osterwalder at el. call it) that the 9 conceptual parts, do they logically fit and work together, and form a viable business model (i.e. could you generate the revenue you expect, with the product and service you will sell, having the key relationships in place, to provide those products/services to your target market using your key activities, to sell it at a profit)?
+Now you have identified conceptually the BMC elements (‘business model’), the next question is ‘how do they ‘logically’ fit together in practice?
+You then need to test this ‘hypothesis’ that they logically fit and work together to form a viable business model (i.e. can you generate the revenue from the product and services you sell, with the key relationships in place, to your target market using your key activities, to sell it at a profit)?